Sunday, July 26, 2020

 It's Tagaytay!
 Overlooking Taal lake.

 In June 2018, I had a great weekend in Tagaytay.
-Just a brief moment to rejuvenate from the noise and stress of the metro.
-That was my 3rd and last visit, and is memorable ever.
+It was just a brief moment to rejuvenate from the noise and stress of the metro.
+That was my third and last visit, and it was memorable.

-But on this charming tourist destination is a sad story of the recent volcanic eruption in January 2020.
-Its eruption was one of the most destructive, which caused a struggle for livelihood, health, safety, and loss of lives in Taal, the province of Batangas, and affected nearby areas and reached as far as Metro Manila.
+But this charming tourist destination has a sad story about the recent volcanic eruption in January 2020.
+Its eruption was one of the most destructive, causing a struggle for livelihood, health, safety, and loss of lives in Taal, the province of Batangas.
+It affected nearby areas and reached as far as Metro Manila.

 Will I ever come back to this place?

-The destruction of the ecosystem is a threat to the livelihood of fishing and farming and a significant loss in the tourism sector.
+The destruction of the ecosystem threatens the livelihoods of fishing and farming and will significantly reduce the tourism sector.

-Now, during this time of the Pandemic, the people in Taal and Tagaytay are again under a significant threat of livelihood due to the disruption of businesses due to the lockdown.
-They have not fully recovered from the volcanic eruption in January when the lockdown due to the Pandemic was ordered in March 2020.
+Now, during this Pandemic, the people in Taal and Tagaytay are again under a significant threat of livelihood due to the disruption of businesses caused by the lockdown.
+They have not fully recovered from the volcanic eruption in January, when the lockdown due to the Pandemic was ordered in March 2020.

 That's like continuous disaster and suffering.
 I hope it will end.

-Tourism is a big loser during this Pandemic.
-It could hardly recover, given the strict travel restrictions and protocols on health standards.
+Tourism was a big loser during this Pandemic.
+Given the strict travel restrictions and protocols on health standards, it could hardly recover.

 Is it safe to visit?

-Since it will take years for another volcanic eruption to happen, hopefully.
+Since it will take years for another volcanic eruption to happen.

 © 2020 Del Cusay